Skip to main content

 • Put your phone down.
 Massachusetts law prohibits people driving from using any electronic device, including mobile telephones, unless the device is used in hands-free mode.
 Take a pledge not to text while driving or install an app on your phone to prevent distracted driving.
 Ask your family and friends to do the same.

-• Yield to people in crosswalks.
+• Yield to people in crosswalks and other intersections.
 Crosswalks are critical connection points for people traveling.
 Whether the crosswalk is painted, has signage or is raised, people driving must yield to people walking or rolling in a crosswalk.
 Do not start driving again until they have reached the other side of the street.
+People driving should stop at the designated stop bars and not block the crosswalks.

 • Keep clear corners.
 Parked vehicles near crosswalks can blocks views of people crossing the street.
 By restricting parking ahead of crosswalks, we are able to increase visibility for people driving, reduce the likelihood of crashes, and improve safety for people walking and wheeling in the crosswalks.
 Local, state, and federal laws prohibit parking 20 feet ahead of a crosswalk or 30 feet ahead of an intersection with traffic signals.